Knoblauchpilze/bsgalone/README.md

 # What is the game about?

-The goal is to have a 2d top view space shooter where the user can jump from systems to systems and fight enemies while mining resources and upgrading their ship.
+The goal is to have a 2d top view space shooter where the user can travel from systems to systems and fight enemies while mining resources and upgrading their ship.

 # Installation